markmarijnissen/webpack-cordova-plugin/README.md

 new CordovaPlugin({
   config: 'config.xml',  // Location of Cordova' config.xml (will be created if not found)
   src: 'index.html',     // Set entry-point of cordova in config.xml
+  platform: 'ios', (or 'android') // Set `webpack-dev-server` to correct `contentBase` to use Cordova plugins.
   version: true,         // Set config.xml' version. (true = use version from package.json)
 });
 ```